esphome/esphome-docs/components/button/index.rst

     :image: folder-open.svg

 ESPHome has support for components to create a button entity.
-A button entity is basically a momentary switch with no state and can be triggered by either yaml or the user/frontend.
+A button entity is basically a momentary switch with no state and can be triggered by either YAML or the user/frontend.

 .. note::